JustinNew/python/python.md

   - Single underscore as a variable
     - Per convention, a single standalone underscore is sometimes used as a name to indicate that a variable is temporary or insignificant.

+### pass

+  - In Python we use the "pass" keyword (a statement) to indicate that nothing happens—the function, class or loop is empty.

+### super()

+  - At a high level super() gives you access to methods in a superclass from the subclass that inherits from it.

 ### Python Code For 2 And 3

 #### Print